clayne/SSEModdingGuide/README.md

 ### Installing SSE Engine Fixes

 _SSE Engine Fixes_ requires _SKSE_ and _Address Library for SKSE Plugins_.
 SKSE should already be installed by this point. _Address Library for SKSE Plugins_ is an addon that prevents mods from breaking when they don't match the current version of SSE.
-This means that whenever SSE recieves an update, mods will still function regardless if they are outdated.
+This means that whenever SSE receives an update, mods will still function regardless of if they are outdated.

 [_Address Library for SKSE Plugins_](https://www.nexusmods.com/skyrimspecialedition/mods/32444) can be installed like any other mod, refer to [Downloading and Installing Mods](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#downloading-and-installing-mods) for the procedures.